Sammy-39/login-register-api/README.md

 # login-register-api

-API for login and user registration using node, express, mongodb, bcryptjs.
+API for login and user registration, authentication and authorization using node, express, mongodb, bcryptjs and jwt.